Elon Musk's jury to be queried on opinions of billionaires, visitors to Thailand

 With 29.8 million followers, Musk's Twitter account is a major source of publicity for his Palo Alto, California-based electric car company, which does not advertise.

-On Monday, the judge refused a defence request to reverse a decision allowing Unsworth's attorneys to introduce an email Musk sent to the news website BuzzFeed in which Musk chided a reporter there to "stop defending child rapists."
+On Monday, the judge refused a defense request to reverse a decision allowing Unsworth's attorneys to introduce an email Musk sent to the news website BuzzFeed in which Musk chided a reporter there to "stop defending child rapists."

-Wilson also refused to reverse a ruling that bars plaintiff's lawyers from introducing Musk's financial statements, after defence attorneys acknowledged in court that their client has publicly put his net worth at $20 billion.
+Wilson also refused to reverse a ruling that bars plaintiff's lawyers from introducing Musk's financial statements, after defense attorneys acknowledged in court that their client has publicly put his net worth at $20 billion.

 (Reporting by Rachel Parsons in Los Angeles; Writing by Steve Gorman.
 Editing by Gerry Doyle)